Samuel Ferguson: Early life

-Ferguson was born in Belfast, Ireland (now Northern Ireland) the third son of John Ferguson and Agnes Knox.
+Ferguson was born in Belfast, Ireland, the third son of John Ferguson and Agnes Knox.
 His father was a spendthrift and his mother was a conversationalist and lover of literature, who read out the works of Shakespeare, Walter Scott, Keats, Shelley and other English-language authors to her six children.

 Ferguson lived at a number of addresses, including Glenwhirry, where he later said he acquired a love of nature that inspired his works.
 He studied at the Belfast Academy and the Belfast Academical Institution.
 Later, he moved to Dublin, for law education at Trinity College, obtaining his BA in 1826 and his MA in 1832.

 His father had exhausted the family property and Ferguson was forced to support himself through his student years.
 He turned to writing and was a regular contributor to Blackwood's Magazine by the age of 22.
 He was called to the bar in 1838, but continued to write and publish, both in Blackwood's and in the newly established Dublin University Magazine.